 Difference Between Equity vs Fixed Income

-Head to Head Comparison between Equity vs Fixed Income (Infographics)
+Head To Head Comparison Between Equity vs Fixed Income (Infographics)

-Below is the top 5 difference between Equity vs Fixed Income
+Below is the top 5 difference between Equity vs Fixed Income.

-Key Differences between Equity vs Fixed Income
+Key Differences Between Equity vs Fixed Income

-Let us discuss some of the major differences between Equity vs Fixed Income.
+Let us discuss some of the major differences.

 Equity vs Fixed Income Comparison Table

-|Equity, when issued, involves a sale of stake or shareholding by the business partners and often the private equity partner becomes a member on the board of the firm.
+|When issued, Equity involves a sale of stake or shareholding by the business partners, and often the private equity partner becomes a member of the board of the firm.

 |There are the following kinds of equity providers: –

 |There are the following kinds of Fixed Income providers: –

 |Equity is much risky when compared to Fixed income as the equity financier expects a high return and reward it has made.
 The risk of failure is high as the company in which the fund has invested has a high probability of failure.

-|Equity markets are commonly referred to stocks markets and private equity industry||Fixed Income is commonly referred to as the debt securities market or the bond market|
+|Equity markets are commonly referred to as stocks and private equity industries.